-The following information pertains to the program for the 2022 ASH Annual Meeting.
-Information on the 2023 program will be made available in early July.
+The following information pertains to the 2023 ASH Annual Meeting.
+Information on the 2024 Annual Meeting will be made available in early July.

 These sessions will take place from Saturday through Monday and will feature transformative research with implications for scientific investigation and clinical practice across the field of hematology.

 Sunday, December 8, 2019, 7:30 a.m. - 9:00 a.m.

 Orange County Convention Center, Tangerine 2 (WF2), Level 2

 In the past two decades, major advances have been made in the science of aggressive B-cell lymphoma, and diffuse large B-cell lymphoma (DLBCL) in particular.
 Once thought to be a single entity, it was initially found through genetic laboratory studies (mostly gene expression profiling), and the discovery of subtype-specific genetic aberrations that DLBCL could be divided into activated B-cell (ABC), germinal center B-cell (GCB), and primary mediastinal large B cell lymphoma (PMBCL) phenotypes.
 Accompanying these basic science findings were emerging implications for prognosis as well as treatment of these distinct subtypes.
 In addition, further investigations were undertaken in the laboratory as well as the clinic into less common aggressive lymphoma subtypes, to define their pathologic and genetic characteristics.
 This session will review these genetic-based classifications, and their potential impact on clinical care.